<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: Enterprises with a large Palo Alto firewall footprint that want to stretch existing NGFW policies to cover internal east-west traffic.

-Consideration: Firewall-based segmentation inherently routes traffic through chokepoints, which can add latency and operational complexity at scale.
-Not a purpose-built microsegmentation platform.
+Consideration: Palo Alto's firewall-based segmentation inherently routes traffic through chokepoints, which can add latency and operational complexity at scale.
+It is not a purpose-built microsegmentation platform.

 Fortinet FortiGate